ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * Any security, privacy, and interoperability considerations are adequately described, including behavior when peers do not understand the new value.
 * The request does not conflict with active IETF work in related areas.
+* For the "TEEP Cipher Suites" registry, the new suite definition includes authentication and integrity protection, and includes confidentiality protection unless the specification clearly documents why it is not needed.

-The DE MAY request additional information or clarifications before approving a request.
-The DE SHOULD provide a brief rationale for approvals and MUST provide a clear rationale for rejections.
+The DE can request additional information or clarifications before approval.
+Approvals and rejections include a brief rationale.

 ## Media Type Registration